ogkranthi/100-days-of-code/log.md

 **Thoughts:** : I should start early to make sure I code enough in the day.
 I will start working in the morning, so that I can code before I sleep

 **Link to work:* Uploaded to CTCI branch on github

+### Day 3: March 28, 2018

+**Today's Progress**:  Implemented Graph data structure using using disjoint sets

+**Thoughts:** : I could not code much, as I did not want to do it in hurry.
+To prevent it, I should start early and complete before anything important in the day.

+**Link to work:* Uploaded to CTCI branch on github